Distortions81/EUI/README.md

-# Minimal vector-based Ebitenengine retained-mode UI library
+## A Minimal vector-based Ebitenengine retained-mode UI library
-**This library is no where near complete (PRE-ALPHA), and breaking changes will come very often.**
+### This library is no where near complete (PRE-ALPHA), and breaking changes will come very often.
-(For quicker development, the code is not composed as a library at this time)
-Drawn using vectors and supports floating-point UI scaling.
+*For quicker development, the code is not composed as a library at this time* Drawn using vectors and supports floating-point UI scaling.

 ![demo animation](https://github.com/user-attachments/assets/eef712c8-fa1e-4afe-826e-624c860ab842)